ZeusEdge/MY-DEVOPS-PROJECTS/Project2.md

 Opened your website URL using IP address and (public hostname) DNS name => Successful

 ## 5. TESTING PHP WITH NGINX
+Created a test PHP file in the document root named info.php => Successful

+Accessed the page in the web browser by visiting the domain name or public IP address => Successful

+Removed the info.php file => Successful

+## 6. RETRIEVING DATA FROM MYSQL DATABASE WITH PHP
+Created a database - Test_DB => Successful

+Created a new user - Test_User - and set up the user password => Successful

+Gave Test_User permission over Test_DB => Successful

+Created a table - todo_list - on the Test_DB => Successful

+Inserted a few rows of content in table Test_DB.todo_list => Successful

+Created a new PHP file - todo_list.php - in the custom web root directory using Nano => Successful

+Accessed the page in the web browser by visiting the domain name followed by todo_list.php => Successful